reproto/reproto/README.md

 The ReProto project is a language-neutral protocol specification, aimed towards describing and generating code for handling messages exchanged through JSON-based APIs.

-ReProto specifies a [DSL][dsl] that described JSON types and services.
+ReProto specifiec an [interface description language][idl] (IDL) for specifying schemas.
-Using this, models can be generated using multiple different target languages.
+These schemas describe the structure of JSON, and can be used to generate data structures in several different languages.

 * See [Specification][spec] for details on what the syntax of `.reproto` files is.
 * See [TODO][todo] for details on things that still needs to be done.